silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ***Punctuation***

 As the name implies, the "punctuation exemplar" contains the characters used for punctuation in the locale.
-This is the exemplar that is most likely to need careful escaping (see the sub-section "Escaping" under "Formatting Text in an Exemplar" below).
+This is the exemplar that is most likely to need careful escaping (see the sub-section "Escaping" under ["Formatting Text in an Exemplar"][escaping] below).

 While this may overlap with the numbers exemplar, it CANNOT overlap with any of the other exemplars.
 This is again important for languages that use word-forming apostrophes to represent the glottal stop sound.
 Thankfully, most languages that do use an apostrophe in this way will distinguish its punctuation apostrophes with a different shape or format entirely, but unfortunately not all of them do so.